bootstrapworld/curriculum/lessons/distance-formula/langs/en-us/slides.md

 -->

 ---
-{layout="Investigate"}
+{layout="Investigate-DN"}
 # Distance in 2 Dimensions

 - Turn to @printable-exercise{distance-on-coordinate-plane.adoc} and look at how line-length is used in the code.
 See if you can figure out how to write the code for the second problem.
-- Then turn to @printable-exercise{distance-coe.adoc} in your student workbook.
+- Then turn to @printable-exercise{distance-coe.adoc}.
 Convert this expression to a Circle of Evaluation, and then to code.
-- Then we'll make sure we really understand it all with @printable-exercise{pages/Distance-bw-Two-Points-Multiple-Representations.pdf, Multiple Representations: Distance between two points} by combining circle of evaluation, code, computation and a sketch on a graph.
+- Then we'll make sure we really understand it all with @printable-exercise{pages/Distance-bw-Two-Points-Multiple-Representations.pdf, Multiple Representations: Distance between two points} by combining circles of evaluation, code, computation and a sketch on a graph.

 ---
-{layout="Investigate"}
+{layout="Investigate-DN"}
 # Distance in 2 Dimensions

-For more practice writing code to generate the distance between two fixed points, use:
+For more practice writing code to generate the distance between two fixed points, complete:

 * @printable-exercise{pages/distance-from-game-coordinates.adoc}
 * @opt-printable-exercise{pages/distance-from-game-coordinates-2.adoc}